LatinoLib/LATINO/README.md

   * If you need the 64-bit binaries, build the configurations Debug/x64 and Release/x64.
 The DLL files, SvmLightLibDebug.dll and SvmLightLib.dll, will appear in the folder bin\x64 (C:\Work\SvmLightLib\bin\x64).
 5. Copy the DLL files into the LATINO Bin folder (C:\Work\Latino\Bin32 or C:\Work\Latino\Bin64).
 Make sure that you have added the LATINO Bin folder to the environmental variable PATH.

-### LSqrLib
+### LSqrWin

 #### Get It

-Clone [LSqrLib](https://github.com/LatinoLib/LSqrLib) from the GIT repository into, for example, C:\Work\LSqrLib:
+Clone [LSqrWin](https://github.com/LatinoLib/LSqrWin) from the GIT repository into, for example, C:\Work\LSqrWin:

 ```
-C:\Work>git clone git@github.com:LatinoLib/lsqrlib.git LSqrLib
+C:\Work>git clone git@github.com:LatinoLib/LSqrWin.git LSqrWin
 ```

 #### Compile and Deploy It

 1. Start Visual Studio.
-2. Open LSqrDll.sln (C:\Work\LSqrLib\LSqrDll\Src\LSqrDll.sln).
+2. Open LSqrDll.sln (C:\Work\LSqrWin\LSqrDll\Src\LSqrDll.sln).
 This solution file and the referenced project files were created in Visual Studio 2010.
 If you are using a later version, VS will automatically convert these files.
 3. Build the library:
   * If you need the 32-bit binaries, build the configurations Debug/x86 and Release/x86.
-The DLL files, LSqrDebug.dll and LSqr.dll, will appear in the folder Bin\x86 (C:\Work\LSqrLib\LSqrDll\Bin\x86).
+The DLL files, LSqrDebug.dll and LSqr.dll, will appear in the folder Bin\x86 (C:\Work\LSqrWin\LSqrDll\Bin\x86).
   * If you need the 64-bit binaries, build the configurations Debug/x64 and Release/x64.
-The DLL files, LSqrDebug.dll and LSqr.dll, will appear in the folder Bin\x64 (C:\Work\LSqrLib\LSqrDll\Bin\x64).
+The DLL files, LSqrDebug.dll and LSqr.dll, will appear in the folder Bin\x64 (C:\Work\LSqrWin\LSqrDll\Bin\x64).
 5. Copy the DLL files into the LATINO Bin folder (C:\Work\Latino\Bin32 or C:\Work\Latino\Bin64).
 Make sure that you have added the LATINO Bin folder to the environmental variable PATH.

 License